jillesca/yangsuite/one-container-alternative/README.md

 This is an alternative way to install YANG Suite using only a single container instead of three.

-This alternative is intended for _experimentation_ on a **local machine** and not as a direct replacement of the existing YANG Suite Docker implementation.
+This alternative is intended for _experimentation_ and not as a direct replacement of the existing YANG Suite Docker implementation.

 ## Advantages